Get your Radio Amateur License!

 Class B (ZU): Entry-level license for persons under the age of 25.
 You are allowed to write the Class B examination up to the age of 20.
 A holder of a Class B novice licence should write and pass the Class A examination before his/her 25th birthday after which the Class B novice license will be canceled.

-Getting Started
+Getting Started with RAE training

 1. Register on the SARL website